samanthatsoi/nautilus_coding_challenge/README.md

 #### Files: <br />
 - get_symmetry_line.py : Python code
   + holds get_symmetry_line(), where it calculates line(s) of symmetry given list of point(s), for each unique combination of given set of points.
 There are options to specify coordinate plane, the number of decimals to round for output, visualize results, and output results to a directory.
+  + holds find_valid_symmetry_lines(), where it finds valid lines of symmetry that correspond with the entire set of input points.
+Returns empty list if none found.
+There are options to specify coordinate plane, the number of decimals to round for output, visualize results, and output results to a directory.
 - get_reflection_point.py : Python code
   + holds get_reflection_point(), where it calculates point(s) reflected given line(s) of symmetry and given point(s), for each unique combination of given points and lines.
 There are options to specify coordinate plane, the number of decimals to round for output, visualize results, and output results to a directory.
 - computation.py : Python code